Homotopy Posets, Postnikov Towers, and Hypercompletions of $\infty$-Categories: Truncation and connectivity in higher category theory

-We prove that (1) implies (2) by induction over $n \geq -2.$ The statement for $n=-2$ is the statement that equivalences are stable under pullback.
+(2) trivially implies (1) taking $T \to S$ the identity of $S.$ We prove that (1) implies (2) by induction over $n \geq -2.$ The statement for $n=-2$ is the statement that equivalences are stable under pullback.
 The induction step follows from the fact that morphism $\infty$-categories in pullbacks are the pullback of the respective morphism $\infty$-categories and that essentially surjective functors are stable under pullback. \end{proof}

 Next we study when fibrations of $\infty$-categories are connected and truncated.

 We first recall the notion of fibration.

 \begin{definition}